amarfiguig/12-SQL-Employee-Tracker/README.md

-# SQL Challenge: Employee Tracker
+# 12-SQL-Employee-Tracker

-### UCF Coding Boot-Camp Module 12 Challenge
+### Module 12 Challenge

 ## Description

-This is a command-line application that assists the user in managing a company's employee database, using Node.js, Inquirer, and MySQL.
+This is a Node.js application that helps users manage an employee database for a company, using Inquirer and MySQL.

 ## Table of Contents